endomapperUZ/toolSegmentation/README.md

 The main goal is to obtain a tool segmentation model adapted to the requirements of the project **EndoMapper**.

 ## Authors
-Clara Tomasini, León Barbed, Ana Murillo, Luis Riazuelo, Pablo Azagra
+Clara Tomasini, Iñigo Alonso, León Barbed, Ana Murillo, Luis Riazuelo, Pablo Azagra

 ## How to run
 Folder **endovis_challenge** contains files adapted from **robot-surgery-segmentation** for models LinkNet and UNet.